GRADUM

 • Cross-functional roadmap: gap analysis, asset inventory, policy updates, technical rollouts (phishing-resistant MFA, PAM), TPSP contracts, IR testing.

-• Applies to Covered Entities in NY financial sector; phased timelines up to Nov 2025.
+• Applies to Covered Entities in NY financial sector; full compliance mandated following the November 2025 deadline.

 • Evidence repository for annual April 15 filing and DFS audits.
 (178 words)